The Strategic Guide to IT Security

 The tamper-free nature of blockchain may enhance cybersecurity.
 It can accurately track transactions and data and provide endpoint protection.
 Decentralized and transparent, blockchain has the potential to improve historical record-keeping and reduce fraud.

-According to Ponemon’s 2019 Study on breaches, organizations who have an IT security policy, incident response team and testing plan saved over $1.2 during a breach.
+According to Ponemon’s 2019 Study on breaches, organizations who have an IT security policy, incident response team and testing plan saved over $1.2 million during a breach.
 Developing an information security policy not only helps you save, but also shows your overall commitment to protecting the technology and data that make up your most critical business functions.

 The CIA Triad (aka the AIC Triad)